How To Change Toxic Habits: 5 Tips

 Quality or Quantity?

-The common counterproductive view about forming a new habit is based on quality.
+The common counterproductive view about forming a new habit is based on the quality of the new pattern.
 Nothing can be further from the truth.
-Forming a new habit is about practicing something over and over consistently.
+Establishing a new habit is about practicing something over and over consistently.

 Focusing on quality can cause you to go in the wrong direction.
-Focusing on quality can get you into an issue of doing the desired habit good enough or perfect which is not possible.
-Quality can halt you from accomplishing what you want because you begin to judge and analyze your performance.
+Concentrating on the issues of quality can get you into a problem of making the desired habit good enough or perfect which is not possible.
+The condition of quality can halt you from accomplishing what you want because you begin to judge and analyze your performance.
 Meaning looking at what you are doing wrong.
 When you determine that is not doing it right you stop the process because of disappointment.
 Therefore you think you can’t do it “right” so you abandon what you want to change and go back to what was comfortable.

-Rather you should focus on quantity.
+Instead, you should focus on quantity.
 Quantity should be a higher priority than quality.
-Quantity leads in time to higher quality.
-The shorter route to forming a habit is by maximizing quantity through repetition.
-Performing the desired new habit consistently through regular and constant practice will help to achieved discipline and desired new habit.
-Over time, with daily conscious practice, a new habit can be embedded within 66 days.
-Focusing on quantity results in a higher level of mastery enhancing performance.
+Quantity leads you in time to a higher state of quality.
+The shorter route to forming a habit is by maximizing the amount of quantity through repetition.
+Performing the desired new habit consistently through regular and constant practice will help to achieved discipline and wanted new habit.
+Over time, with daily conscious practice, a new pattern can be embedded within 66 days.
+Focusing on quantity results in a higher level of mastery, enhancing your performance.

 What clinical research says about changing to a new habit